Back to Previous

 • Do something for yourself.
 In retirement, cash flow may be tight in certain seasons, but with a reverse mortgage, borrowers can have the freedom to take a much-needed vacation, home renovation, or something else without withdrawing from savings or cashing in other assets.

-Eligibility Requirements for a Reverse Mortgage
+Eligibility requirements for a reverse mortgage

 To apply for a reverse mortgage, borrowers must certify that they have undergone reverse mortgage counseling through a Housing and Urban Development (HUD) approved agency.
 This counseling ensures that the borrower fully understands the terms of their mortgage and what they are agreeing to.